fmadore/IWAC-overview/README.md

 The repository includes a `test-deploy.html` file that provides a convenient way to test the built application.
 To use it:

-1. Run the local server helper script: `node start-local-server.js`
+1. Run one of the local server options above
-2. Navigate to `http://localhost:3000/test-deploy.html` (or the URL provided by the server)
+2. Navigate to the URL provided by the server (e.g., `http://localhost:3000/test-deploy.html` or `http://localhost:4173/test-deploy.html`)

 The test page includes:
 - An iframe showing the application